-Literacy data in this Report cover adults aged 15 and over as well as youth aged 15 to 24.
-They refer to two periods, 1985-1994 and 2005-2010, and include both national observed data from censuses and household surveys, indicated with an asterisk (\), and UIS estimates.
-The latter are for 1994 and 2010 and are based on the most recent national observed data.
-They were produced using the Global Age-Specific Literacy Projections Model (GALP).
-The reference years and literacy definitions for each country are presented in the table posted on the EFA Global Monitoring Report website.
+Literacy data in this report cover adults aged 15 years and over as well as youth aged 15 to 24 years old.
+They refer to two periods, 1985-1994 and 2005-2011, and include both national observed data from censuses and household surveys, indicated with an asterisk () and UIS estimates.
+The latter are for 1994 and 2011 and are based on the most recent national observed data.
+They were produced using the Global Age-specific Literacy Projections Model (GALP).
+The reference years and literacy definitions for each country are presented in the table of metadata for literacy statistics posted on the EFA Global Monitoring Report website.